aramis-lab/MICCAI-educational-challenge-2020/intro.md

 ## Execution of the notebooks

-Each of the next sections can be downloaded as a notebook (a mix of text and code) that can be executed locally in your computer or run in a cloud instance (useful if you do not have a GPU available in your computer).
+Each of the next sections can be downloaded as a notebook (a mix of text and code) that can be executed locally on your computer or run in a cloud instance (useful if you do not have a GPU available in your computer).
 For the later case, when available, links to instances of Google Colab are displayed.